wp-plugins/masjidnow/readme.txt

 The timings are displayed along-side adhan timings which can be adjusted from the plugin's settings if necessary.

 Also provides a shortcode for displaying the monthly iqamah timings table.

+ATTENTION: You must clear the cache after updating the masjid's salah timings.
+This is necessary evil that will speed up the plugin by almost 1000x.
+You can do this by going the MasjidNow Settings page and clicking "Clear Cache".

 == Installation ==